Healthy Homes Assessment Normandale

 Draught Stopping Normandale

-Draughts are a major cause of lower temperatures in households.
-A damp house will cost more to heat, which results in wasting energy and resulting in higher bills.
+Draughts are a major cause of low temperatures inside homes.
+A damp home will cost more to heat, resulting in wasted money and energy.

 What are unjustifiable gaps or holes?

-If you are able to feel external air coming in or a clear draught out of a hole or gap and you can feel it, it is probably a gap or hole that requirements sealing in somehow.
-Large cracks and gaps should be permanently stopped.
-Any gaps greater than 3mm that let air into or out into your house need sealing.
-In the case of an open fireplace isn’t used it may cause draughts and should be sealed off.
-Landlords and property managers are responsible for ensuring such draughts are eliminated as far as possible.
+If you can feel external air coming in or the sound of a clear draught emanating out of a hole or gap that is, it’s probably a gap or hole which requirements sealing in any way.
+Cracks or gaps with large gaps must be sealed permanently.
+The gaps that exceed 3mm that allow air in or out from your house require seals.
+For example, if an open fireplace isn’t being used, it can cause draughts and should be blocked off.
+Property managers and landlords are responsible for making sure such draughts are eliminated as far as possible.

-You don’t need to cover up holes or gaps which are part of the construction.
-For example, tiny gaps around windows and doors could be necessary to allow for movement of the building as the house warms and cools so that they can still be shut and opened, rather than being stuck.
-We will check all doors and windows during the Healthy Homes assessment of your rental property.
+You don’t require to cover up gaps or holes in the construction.
+For instance, small gaps around windows and doors may be required to allow for movement of the building when the household heats and cools, so that they are able to be closed and opened rather than sticking.
+We will inspect all windows and doors in your Healthy Homes assessment of your rental property.

 draught stopping building inspections